aziis98/gtk-select2d/README.md

 ![screenshot](./screenshot.png)

-The 2D Image Selector is a simple GTK application written in Python that allows users to load an image and interactively select a quadrilateral by placing four draggable points on the image.
-The selected quadrilateral can be used for various purposes, such as cropping or defining regions of interest in the image.
+Select2d is a simple GTK widget written in Python that allows users to load an image and interactively select a quadrilateral by placing four draggable points on the image.
+The coordinates of the selected quadrilateral are printed to standard output after confirmation.

 **Note.** All this project was made by chatting with ChatGPT (GTK + ChatGPT = :heart:)